afujimoto/CAMPHOR/README.md

 samtools (0.1.18 or higher)

 ## Input file
 ** Two bam files (bam sorted by read name and bam sorted by genome coordinate)
+** Index file (.bai) for bam file sorted by genome coordinate
 ** Fastq file of the sequence data

 ## Output file format